- Analytical Chemistry

 BIOSIS life sciences databases deliver current, multidisciplinary information from many fields , including agriculture, biodiversity, biotechnology, botany, drug discovery, gene therapy, marine biology, wildlife conservation, zoology, and other topics.
 BIOSIS also provides specialized indexing, with tags to vital data such as CAS Registry numbers, Enzyme Commission numbers, and cross-references throughout to gene, disease, and organism names.

-BRENDA is the main collection of enzyme functional data available to the scientific community

 BRENDA is the main collection of enzyme functional data available to the scientific community.

 The enzymes are classified according to the Enzyme Commission list of enzymes.
 Some 1.900.000 different enzymes are covered.
-The database holds information about nomenclature, reaction and specificity, structure, isolation and purification, and stability of enzymes as well as cross references to structure databases and references to literature.
+The database holds information about nomenclature, reactivity and specificity, structure, isolation and purification, and stability of enzymes as well as cross references to structure databases and references to literature.

 Produced by the British Pharmacopoeia Commission Secretariat of the Medicines and Healthcare Products Regulatory Agency, and updated annually, the British Pharmacopoeia (BP) is the official, authoritative collection of standards for UK medicinal substances for human and veterinary use.

 Where a pharmacopoeial monograph exists, medicinal products sold or supplied in the UK must comply with the relevant monograph.
 All monographs and requirements of the European Pharmacopoeia are also reproduced in the BP.

 CAB Direct is the most thorough and extensive source of reference in the applied life sciences, incorporating the leading bibliographic databases CAB Abstracts and Global Health.

-Collection of small-molecule organic and organometallic crystal structures
+Collection of small-molecule organic and organometallic crystal structures.

-First and oldest reference work for Chemistry.
+First and oldest reference work for chemistry.
 For more information please contact Dr. Jozica Dolenc.

-Chemisches Zentralblatt is the first and oldest comprehensive abstracts journal in Chemistry and existed from 1830 till 1969.
+Chemisches Zentralblatt is the first and oldest comprehensive abstracts journal in chemistry and existed from 1830 till 1969.
 It is a very important source for searches of literature that was published before 1940, because its abstracts were more elaborate and of better quality than those of Chemical Abstracts.
 In particular, it is suited for searches of preparations of well-known "ancient" compounds, but also for searches to defend prior art claims in patents and papers.
 Chemisches Zentralblatt is also an important source of chemistry history, since many references to the birth of chemistry as science – opposed to alchemy – and to development of 20th century chemistry and industrial chemistry can be found.

-ClinicalTrials.gov, a service of the United States National Library of Medicine (NLM), part of the U.S. National Institutes of Health, contains over 200 000 clinical trials from 191 countries.
+ClinicalTrials.gov, a service of the United States National Library of Medicine (NLM), part of the U.S. National Institutes of Health, contains over 430'000 clinical trials from 221 countries.
 Extensive search capabilities are available.

 The Cochrane Library is a collection of six databases in medicine and other healthcare specialties provided by the Cochrane Collaboration and other organizations.

 At its core is the collection of Cochrane Reviews, a database of systematic reviews and meta-analyses which summarize and interpret the results of medical research.
 The Cochrane Library aims to make the results of well-conducted controlled trials readily available and is the key resource in evidence-based medicine.
-Due to a national license, the Cochrane Library is freely available in Switzerland.
+Due to a national license, the Cochrane Library is freely accessible in Switzerland.

-An excellent source of numerical data for physicochemical properties
+An excellent source of numerical data for physicochemical properties.

 The Crystallography Open Database (COD) gathers available inorganic, organometallic and small organic molecule structural data in one database and adopts an open access model.
 The COD contains entries in Crystallographic Information File (CIF) Format, with nearly full coverage of the International Union of Crystallography publications.

 The Database of Zeolite Structures provides structural information on all zeolite structure types.
-This includes crystallographic data and drawings for all zeolite framework types, simulated powder patterns for representative materials and relevant references.
+This includes crystallographic data and drawings for all zeolite framework types, simulated and measured powder patterns for representative materials and relevant references.

 Database providing international patent information.